Commencement Frequently Asked Questions

 If you are a graduate with a special need, please complete the Special Accommodations Form and return it to the Registrar's Office as soon as possible.
 We may be unable to accommodate requests received less than three weeks prior to Commencement.

 Attendants will be on hand at each parking area during commencement.
-Commencement parking for persons with disabilities and those with limited mobility will be available at the Robertson Hall lot (closest to the ceremony site), and anyone with a handicap hang tag, decal, or license plate will be allowed entrance by the parking attendant.
+Commencement parking for persons with disabilities and those with limited mobility will be available at the Communication North or Divinity parking lots, and anyone with a handicap hang tag, decal, or license plate will be allowed entrance by the parking attendant.

 The Registrar's Office does not handle commissioning services nor do they accept RSVPs for commissioning services.
 Also, please note: you must RSVP for commissioning and commencement separately.
 To find out about your school's commissioning services, click here .